Launch Anxiety is Normal

 Is everyone happy with how we designed the solution?
 What about that one person we haven’t spoken to yet?
 How are they feeling?

 Is this system a priority?
-I think we should shift focus from this to something that I’ve just now thought of as being more critical.
+Let’s shift focus from this to something I’ve just now thought of as more critical.

 This phenomenon is called Launch Anxiety.